roberddd/PF2B/docs/support/faq.md

 <div class="faq" markdown>

+### What is the PF2B cache?

+:   The PF2B cache consists of thumbnails and JSON files that store information about the plants and presets, such as plant height, polygon count, and other details.
+This cache is used to display the plants and presets inside the gallery, allowing you to browse them easily within the addon.

+    For more details on setting up the cache, see the [First Time Use & Importing Cache](../getting_started.md#first-time-use-importing-cache) section.
+Additional details can be found in the [Preferences](../preferences/plant_library.md#library-cache) page.

+---

 ### Why is my Plant Gallery View so small when using the "Browse Via Blender" mode?

 :   Check that your `3D View` is large enough, as the gallery size depends on it.
 If you have the view split (for example, with the `Shader Editor`), it may cause the gallery to appear smaller.